nestal/spaghetti/README.md

 Any code contributed to the project must be licensed under GPLv2 to be accepted.
 There is no need to assign copyright to any party.

+# Additional Note for Building with MSVC 2015 in Windows

+CMake needs the -DCMAKE_GENERATOR_PLATFORM=x64 option to properly generate project files for x64 platform.
+If Boost is compiled as static libraries, make sure to pass -DBoost_USE_STATIC_LIBS=true to use them.

 # Authors and Contributors

 [Nestal W.H.
 Wan](https://gitlab.com/nestal)